junxit/us-congress-bills-114/metadata.md

 - 2016-07-12 — Introduced in Senate
 - 2016-07-12 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S5009-5010)
+- 2016-07-14 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2016-07-14 — Committee on Foreign Relations.
+Reported by Senator Corker without amendment and with a preamble.
+Without written report.
+- 2016-07-14 — Committee on Foreign Relations.
+Reported by Senator Corker without amendment and with a preamble.
+Without written report.
+- 2016-07-14 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S5187)
+- 2016-07-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 568.
+- 2016-07-14 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S5187)